of graduate employers say relevant experience is essential to getting a job with them

 You will be integrating the concepts of marketing with sports-related products and services and the use of sporting events.
 This will give you the understanding and knowledge of the important factors that affect this area of business such as sponsorship, branding, digital marketing concepts, relationship marketing and consumer behaviour before examining their impact on the domestic and international markets.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.

-Academic: A relevant HND or a foundation degree in the areas of Sport Coaching and Development, with 240 credits.
+Academic: A relevant HND or a foundation degree in the area of Sports Management, with 240 credits.